 - 6.1 Monitoring during the construction phase should be considered in the management of operations to ensure that the nuisance thresholds are not exceeded at nearby sensitive locations.
-However, it is important to note that such limits are subjective, e.g. as "nuisance" caused by dust does not currently have a statutory limit applied to it. - 6.2 Monitoring of dust could be achieved using a variety of sampling techniques, for example deposit ("Frisbee") gauges, glass slides or high-volume air samplers located around the site perimeter and at the sensitive locations up to 400 metres from the site boundary. - 6.3 In addition, a number of other mitigation measures should be implemented, as appropriate.
-These could include: - surfaced and un-surfaced site access roads should be watered as necessary using a water bowser and surfaces kept in good order: - all vehicles carrying loose aggregate and workings should be sheeted at all times; - design controls for construction equipment and vehicles and use of appropriately designed vehicles for materials handling; - dampening of exposed soil and material stockpiles, if necessary, using sprinklers and hoses, or re-vegetation if longer term exposure is proposed; - observation of wind speed and direction prior to conducting dustgenerating activities to determine the potential for dust nuisance to occur, avoiding potentially dust-generating activities during periods when wind direction may carry dust into sensitive areas and avoiding dust-generating operations during periods of high or gusty wind; - stockpiles of soils and materials should be located as far as possible from sensitive properties, taking account of prevailing wind directions and seasonal variations in the prevailing wind;
+However, it is important to note that such limits are subjective, e.g. as "nuisance" caused by dust does not currently have a statutory limit applied to it. - 6.2 Monitoring of dust could be achieved using a variety of sampling techniques, for example deposit ("Frisbee") gauges, glass slides or high-volume air samplers located around the site perimeter and at the sensitive locations up to 250 metres from the site boundary. - 6.3 In addition, there are a number of Best Practice mitigation measures that can be used by contractors to ensure that the impacts experienced in close proximity to the construction site are minimal.
+Sample mitigation: